nurdamiron/women_safety/README.md

 # Women's Networking App for Emergency Situations

-Highlighted in yellow - Technical specifications required for MVP at hackathon Not highlighted in yellow - Technical specifications for the full version of the app

 ## Technical Specifications

 - The app must track geolocation in both online and offline mode with user permission